Stuttgart II (electoral district): Members

 The constituency was first represented by Erwin Schoettle of the Social Democratic Party (SPD) from 1949 to 1953.
 Erwin Häussler won it for the Christian Democratic Union (CDU) in 1953 and served two terms before former member Schoettle regained it in 1961.
 He was succeeded by fellow SPD member Ernst Haar from 1965 to 1980, followed by Peter Conradi from 1980 to 1983.
 Herbert Czaja of the CDU was elected in 1983 and served until 1990.
 Erika Reinhardt of the CDU served two terms before Ute Kumpf of the SPD won the constituency in 1998.
 She was representative until 2009.
 Karin Maag served until 2021.
 She was succeeded by fellow CDU member Maximilian Mörseburg.
+Since the 2025 election, there is no automatic seat allocated to winning a constituency.

 Election results

+2025 election

+Under the new voting system implemented for the 2025 election, although the CDU candidate won the most votes in this constituency, due to the low winning percentage compared to several other CDU members winning constituencies, this constituency seat will remain vacant as not enough second (party) votes were won nationwide and statewide by CDU to be allocated this seat, too.